makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 - **Detecting presence, position, or motion** Sense a person/patient in a bed, chair, or medical device
 - **Detecting liquid blockage.** Detect tube or pump occlusion or blockage by measuring back pressure

+While FSRs respond to force, they are not precision measurement instruments like [load cells](https://learn.sparkfun.com/tutorials/getting-started-with-load-cells) or [strain gauges](https://learn.sparkfun.com/tutorials/getting-started-with-load-cells/strain-gauge-basics), so use those if you want to precisely measure weight, load, or strain.

 <!-- TODO: in future, include papers from HCI and UbiComp with pressure sensors -->

 ### How do FSRs work?

 How do FSRs actually work?
-Their construction is actually quite simple.
+Their construction is quite simple.
 There are three layers: the top and bottom layers are conductive and the middle layer provides a "thin air gap" that separates the two.
 When the two conductive layers are pressed together, electrical pathways are made.
 The harder you press, the more connections.
 And the more connections, the less resistance.
 See the FSR construction diagram from Interlink below:

 ![FSR construction diagram from interlink showing three layers: top and bottom layer are conductive and middle layer is an "air gap" that separates the two.](assets/images/FSR_ConstructionDiagram_Interlink.png)
 Diagram from the Interlink FSR [Integration Guide]({{ site.baseurl }}/assets/datasheets/ForceSensitiveResistor_Interlink_IntegrationGuide.pdf)